isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Here most overriding classes cannot implement most of the functions required in the interface well.
 Thus the base class becomes an implementation burden.
-Furthermore, the user of `Container` cannot rely on the member functions actually performing a meaningful operations reasonably efficiently;
+Furthermore, the user of `Container` cannot rely on the member functions actually performing meaningful operations reasonably efficiently;
 it may throw an exception instead.
 Thus users have to resort to run-time checking and/or not using this (over)general interface in favor of a particular interface found by a run-time type inquiry (e.g., a `dynamic_cast`).